mckiernantim/firebase-react/README.md

 We then take our app information from our `firebaseConfig` that Firebase gave us when we resitered our app.
-We will then create a `Contex` by calling the `useContext()` hook.
-Don't worry you are not familiar with `useContext()` we'll walk through it together (read up on it <https://reactjs.org/docs/context.html>,) but for now thinkg of a `Context` as a way to share information between components without them down as props.
+We will then create a `Context` by calling the `useContext()` hook.
+Don't worry you are not familiar with `useContext()` we'll walk through it together (read up on it <https://reactjs.org/docs/context.html>,) but for now thinkg of a `Context` as a way to share information between components without needing to pass them down as props.

 Once our users sign in we save the information we get from Google as state on our `Context` as `user`.
 We then set up a `useEffect()`